-Listing reviews can take up to 72 hours to complete.
-The Exchange team will be checking your listing for a few things, including:
+Listing reviews can take up to five business days to complete.
+The Exchange team review includes:

-- Ensuring that you've included all the information that's needed to make your sale successful.
-To ensure that you meet this requirement, please see our section on what to include in your listing.
+- You've included all the information that you need to make your sale successful.
+To be certain that you meet this requirement, please see the section about what to include in your listing.

-- Making sure that your business meets all of Exchange's seller guidelines.
+- Making sure that your that business meets all of Exchange's seller guidelines.

-If any changes need to be made to your listing, then you'll receive an email from Exchange within a few days asking you to make changes.
+After your listing has been reviewed, you'll receive an email with the mandatory changes that need to be made.
 Your listing is also assigned a Completeness Score based on the information that it contains.

-If your listing is approved, you'll receive an email notification letting you know that you can now set a selling price and publish your listing.
+If your listing is approved, you'll receive an email notification letting you know that you can now pursue conversations with potential buyers.